 The Yak-25 differed from the Yak-19 most visibly in having sweptback, not straight, tail surfaces.
-The Yak-25 also had a new straight laminar flow wing that provided higher performance, and had three NR-23 23 millimeter cannon, not the twin cannon of the Yak-19, with 75 rounds per gun.
-Like the Yak-19, the Yak-25 could carry a 200 liter (53 US gallon) drop tank on each wingtip.
+The Yak-25 also had a new straight laminar-flow wing that provided higher performance; and had three NR-23 23-millimeter cannon, not the twin cannon of the Yak-19, with 75 rounds per gun.
+Like the Yak-19, the Yak-25 could carry a 200-liter (53-US gallon) drop tank on each wingtip.

 YAKOVLEV YAK-25: _____________________ _________________ ___________________ spec metric english _____________________ _________________ ___________________ wingspan 8.88 meters 29 feet 2 inches wing area 14.0 sq_meters 150.7 sq_feet length 8.65 meters 28 feet 4 inches empty weight 2,285 kilograms 5,040 pounds normal loaded weight 3,235 kilograms 7,130 pounds maximum speed 950 KPH 590 MPH service ceiling 14,000 meters 45,930 feet range 1,445 kilometers 900 miles _____________________ _________________ ___________________

 One was fitted with a nose probe to allow it to be towed by a Tupolev Tu-4 bomber, a Soviet copy of the US Boeing B-29 Superfortress.
 The scheme, known as "burlaki (barge hauler)", envisioned a bomber hauling its own escorts into a combat area, dragging them through the air on cables, and then releasing them when approaching the target.
-The idea was ultimately dismissed as impractical, the pilot tending to freeze while being hauled along with the bomber with the engine shut down, while hooking back up to a bomber after an action was problematic.
+The idea was ultimately dismissed as impractical, the pilot tending to freeze while being hauled along with the bomber with the engine shut down, while hooking back up to a bomber after action was problematic.

-* The Yak OKB had lost interest in the Yak-25 because focus had moved on to a more advanced machine, the "Yak-30".
-The Yak-30 was designed in response to a March 1946 request for a "frontal" fighter with a top level speed of Mach 0.9 and the ability to operate from unimproved airfields.
+* The Yak OKB had lost interest in the Yak-25 because focus had moved on to the more refined machine, the "Yak-30".
+The Yak-30 was designed in response to a March 1946 request for a "frontal" fighter with a top level speed of Mach 0.9, and the ability to operate from unimproved airfields.
 The Yak-30 essentially took the Yak-25 fuselage with few changes, fitted with a new RD-500 / Derwent V engine offering 15.6 kN (1,590 kgp / 3,500 lbf) thrust, and traded the straight wings for sweptback wings with a 35 degree leading-edge sweep and a 2-degree anhedral droop.
 There were two "fences" on each wing to keep airflow from migrating down the length of the wing and reducing lift.
 Wingtip tanks were no longer practical with the new arrangement, so underwing tanks were carried instead.
 The three NR-23 cannon were retained.
 The result was strikingly similar to the MiG-15.